knalin55/NPFL128-LTIP/data/readme.md

-This directory contains data files.
+Download all required data to this directory.

 pretrain.py takes wiki dumps of "parquet" type.
 To convert first "num_lines" of wiki dump to parquet, use make_parqeut.py.